tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 For detailed information on how to write different types of log data, refer to the official [TensorBoard SummaryWriter Class Documentation](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter).

-Below is an example on how to log scalar metrics and audio examples in the training loop.
-Ensure that the metric names used with `add_scalar` match those in the metrics dictionary initialized earlier, especially if you want them to appear in the HParams section of TensorBoard.
-If you want to log data inside of a function, pass the writer as an argument.
+Below is an example of how to log scalar metrics and audio examples in the training loop.
+Make sure that the metric names used with `add_scalar` match those in the previously initialised metrics dictionary, especially if you want them to appear in the HParams section of TensorBoard.
+If you want to log data within a function, pass the writer as an argument.

 ```python
 for t in range(epochs):